Moose test: 1997 Mercedes A-Class test

 On 21 October 1997 the journalist Robert Collin from Teknikens Värld overturned the new (now First generation) Mercedes-Benz A-Class in the moose test at 60 km/h, while a Trabant—a much older, and widely mocked car from the former East Germany—managed it successfully.

 During an interview in Süddeutsche Zeitung, Collin tried to explain this test by the example of an evasive manoeuvre for a moose on the road.
 It was soon called Elchtest (moose test).

 Mercedes initially denied the problem, but then took the step of recalling all units sold to date (2,600), rebuilding 17,000 cars and suspending sales for three months until the problem was solved by adding electronic stability control and modifying the suspension.
 The company spent DM 2.5 billion in developing the car, with a further DM 300 million to fix it.

 Ongoing testing

 Teknikens Värld tests "hundreds of cars every year". with the moose test.
 It publishes test results since 1983 on their website.
 The car with the slowest speed to successfully complete the manoeuvre is the Reliant Rialto at 42.5 km/h.

 Some current vehicles, such as the 2021–present Mitsubishi Outlander and Volvo XC40 Recharge T4, still fail this test.
 The Toyota RAV4 EV originally also failed, but after the latest software revision now passes.

 Current champion

-As of February 2025 the current record holder is the Porsche 718 Cayman GT4 RS Manthey at 86 kph.
+In 2025, the IM Motors IM5 set a new benchmark in the moose test (ISO 3888-2 NV), achieving a recorded speed of 90.96 km/h.
 The previous record holder was the Citroën Xantia 3.0i V6 Activa at 85 kph, holding the record for 26 years.